cmhouston/excl-mobile/README.md

 - Images and videos included in a rich text field on the wordpress will not be cached on the device in or out of kiosk mode

 _______

+# <a name="contributing"></a> Contributing #

+We welcome contributions to this code.
+In order to contribute, please follow these steps:

+1. Fork this repository
+2. Make your changes
+3. Submit a pull request to have your changes merged in
+4. The pull request will be reviewed by our core team and possibly merged into the master branch